 Hughes Broadband Master Services Agreement.
 In March 2017, DISH Network L.L.C. ("DNLLC") and HNS entered into a master service agreement (the "MSA") pursuant to which DNLLC, among other things: (i) has the right, but not the obligation, to market, promote and solicit orders for the Hughes broadband satellite service and related equipment; and (ii) installs Hughes service equipment with respect to activations generated by DNLLC.
 Under the MSA, HNS will make certain payments to DNLLC for each Hughes service activation generated, and installation performed, by DNLLC.
-Payments from HNS for services provided are recorded in "Subscriber-related revenue" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
-For the three months ended March 31, 2020 and 2019, these payments were \$4 million and \$6 million, respectively.
+Payments from HNS for services provided are recorded in "Service revenue" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+For each of the three months ended September 30, 2020 and 2019, these payments were \$4 million.
+For the nine months ended September 30, 2020 and 2019, these payments were \$13 million and \$15 million, respectively.
 The MSA has an initial term of five years with automatic renewal for successive one year terms.
 After the first anniversary of the MSA, either party has the ability to terminate the MSA, in whole or in part, for any reason upon at least 90 days' notice to the other party.
 Upon expiration or termination of the MSA, HNS will continue to provide the Hughes service to subscribers and make certain payments to DNLLC pursuant to the terms and conditions of the MSA.
-For the three months ended March 31, 2020 and 2019, we purchased broadband equipment from HNS of \$4 million and \$5 million under the MSA, respectively.
+For the three months ended September 30, 2020 and 2019, we purchased broadband equipment from HNS of \$4 million and \$2 million, respectively, under the MSA.
+For the nine months ended September 30, 2020 and 2019, we purchased broadband equipment from HNS of \$11 million and \$10 million under the MSA, respectively.